 Remember when you were a child and Christmas Eve came round and how excited you were?
-If you have young children, or if you’re anything like me, a big child, you only have to look at how excited they are today about the prospects of presents tomorrow.
-How appropriate is the reading for today that it falls on Christmas Eve.
+If you have young children, or if you’re anything like me, a big child, you only have to look at how excited they are today about the prospect of presents tomorrow.
+How appropriate is the reading for today that it falls on Christmas Eve?

-We too have a song we sing, namely; ‘Joy to the World.’
+We, too, have a song we sing, namely; ‘Joy to the World’.
 And there is a reason it’s called this.
-Mary has found that joy here, she has realized just what her situation, this birth means… and she can only be joyful and praiseful.
+Mary has found that joy here, she has realised just what her situation, this birth means… and she can only be joyful and praiseful.